Q: What materials are your products made from?

 Q: Can I put this in the dishwasher?

-Though most products are ok on the top shelf of the dishwasher, we highly recommend hand-washing to prolong the life of your product.
-The AIRSCAPE® inner lid should always be gently hand-washed and let thoroughly air-dry.
+Due to the potential for paint or imprint quality to be compromised due to washing in a dishwasher, we highly recommend hand-washing to prolong the life of your product.
+The Airscape® inner lid can be gently hand-washed and left to thoroughly air-dry.

 Q: How long do your products keep beverages hot?